Clawdd Coch: History

 Clawdd Coch is documented as having some degree of importance as a Roman settlement and it is believed to be the final resting place of Ostorius.
-One of the roads leading into the hamlet was built by the Romans, known as Via Media.
+One of the roads leading into the hamlet was built by the Romans, and was known as Via Media.
 A notable smelting operation of lead and copper took place in the vicinity at what was known as "Dol-y-felin-blwm".

-In the mid 19th century, the hamlet was known to be owned by a Mr. Asterley who farmed the land here.
+In the mid 19th century, the hamlet was owned by a Mr. Asterley who farmed the land here.
 Presumably he lived in what is Clawdd Coch guest house, a long farmhouse which was built in the 1650s.
 It was a favourite of Ivor Novello, who would often spend relaxing weekends here, to gain inspiration for his works.
 It underwent renovation in 1988.